Tokyo Disney Resort

 For that reason alone, visiting Tokyo has the potential to be challenging and expensive for anyone in a wheelchair or with any kind of mobility issue.
 Outside of Tokyo things are usually even worse.
 However, Japan is making greater efforts to become “barrier free,” and with careful planning it’s not an impossible prospect for someone in a wheelchair or who has difficulty walking.
 If you want to try it, be sure to check out the Japanese Disability Information Resources site (which has an English version) for some useful information.

-Of course your first stop should be the official Tokyo Disney Resort website, which is in English and is quite informative and comprehensive.
-I printed out maps and information and did a lot of research on that site.
+Your first stop should be the official Tokyo Disney Resort website, which is in English and is quite informative and comprehensive.